Borneo: Into the Wild

 Me swimming in the waterfall

-The hike in the Malieu basin was one of the most challenging but also rewarding one’s I have ever done.
+The hike through the Maliau Basin was one of the most challenging — yet also one of the most rewarding — journeys I have ever undertaken.